Conyngham Greene: Career

 Conyngham Greene left Pretoria, and on his arrival at Cape Town a few days later he "was accorded a magnificent reception.
 A crowd of 3,000 persons who had gathered sang 'Rule, Britannia' and 'God Save the Queen'".

 In 1901 Greene was appointed Minister to the Swiss Confederation.
-While stationed in Berne he was treasurer of an Appeal Fund set up in 1904 for building a new church, which became the Anglican church of Saint Ursula in Berne.
-He remained at Berne until December 1905 and was appointed Minister to Romania in January 1906.
+While stationed in Bern he was treasurer of an Appeal Fund set up in 1904 for building a new church, which became the Anglican church of Saint Ursula in Bern.
+He remained at Bern until December 1905 and was appointed Minister to Romania in January 1906.
 In January 1911 he was transferred to Copenhagen as Minister to Denmark where he stayed only two years.
 In December 1912 he was made a Privy Counsellor and posted as Ambassador to Japan.
 He was the King's representative at the enthronement of the Taishō Emperor in 1915.

 According to Greene's obituary in the Times of London, "he remained in Tokyo until the end of the First World War and proved himself a great Ambassador.
 His open and genial manner won the confidence of the Japanese, and retained it throughout all the vicissitudes of the War and in spite of certain difficulties with the Ministry for Foreign Affairs in Tokyo.
 His departure in April 1919 was universally regretted."
 Sir Conyngham (as he had become) and Lady Lily Greene were among the passengers who landed from the Aquitania at Plymouth on 10 May 1919.